L-Tek/FlyTag-L-Tek-Firmware/README.md

 ![](img/0.png)

-Another thing you need is a mobile app "nRF Connect for Mobile" which is obtainable for ios and android.
+Another thing you need is a mobile app `nRF Connect for Mobile` which is obtainable for ios and android.
 With nrf connect you connect to your FF1502 in bootloader mode (DfuTarg):

 ![](img/1.png)